reboottechrishi/CloudMeet/MultiCloud_AI_Meetup_2025/UI-with-React-Zero_To-Hero.md

 #   Zero to Hero Frontend Development with React

+1. create blog on React
+   - basic and advace
+   - build your project and deploy using "vercael", "aws amplify", "S3+CDN"

 ### Use Case: Full-Stack E-commerce Application with React, AWS, and Python

 **- Interactive To-Do List:**